THE ART OF FLAVOR: CHEF MARK HOLLEY

 This dream became a reality when Holley’s opened in 2014.
 The upscale seafood spot opened to rave reviews, Afro-fusion seafood creations, and a diverse Midtown location that mirrored the patrons filling Holley’s formal dining room and bar.

 While it is clear Holley’s was a testament to years of hard work, vision-setting, official Restaurant accounting and execution by Mark and his team, it was also a statement to other Black restaurateurs: follow your personal culinary passion, wherever that may lead you.
 Mark wants young chefs and restaurateurs of color to understand the history our culture brings to the culinary table.
+Mark is also passionate about being involved in every single step of managing the restaurant, even going so far as to ensure only the finest cutlery such as Nella Cutlery is provided to guests.

 As one of Black Restaurant Week’s (BRW) earliest adapters and constant champions of its mission, Mark understands the importance of promoting from within.
 For Mark, BRW provides a showcase for his culinary prowess, and an outlet for new, emerging chefs and restaurateurs to tap into Houston’s rich Black culinary scene.

-“I love BRW because we are shining a light on small, Blackowned businesses that might not get the awareness or recognition otherwise,” Mark said.
+“I love BRW because we are shining a light on small, Black-owned businesses that might not get the awareness or recognition otherwise,” Mark said.

 As Mark and Yvonne, his wife and partner of the last ten years, consider their next culinary business move, Mark made it clear he is ready for anything.
 Time away from the restaurant has allowed Mark the opportunity to be creative again.